overcast-day/Kakegurui-Vote-Rock-Paper-Scissors/README.md

 # Vote Rock-Paper-Scissors (Tōhyō Janken)

-Variation of Rock, Paper, Scissors based on the one in the manga series *Kakegurui*
+Variation of Rock, Paper, Scissors based on the one in the manga and anime series [*Kakegurui* ](https://www.youtube.com/watch?v=8TMibLdjzDQ)

 -----------
 My first ever code project created during high school in 2017